From the downtown Richmond area you have a number of choices. If you like doing

 the place, and the north side of the river in the downtown area has almost one continuous wall.

 Retention Park and the Richmond Slave Trail

-The Park was just dedicated this past April of 2012, nice view of the city from atop the wall.
+The Park was dedicated in April of 2012, nice view of the city from atop the wall.

 The railroad tracks, being in the middle of a tank farm, goes over a bunch of

 Manhole and Cover

-You don't see many like this!
+America.
+You don't see many like this around anymore, regardless

 Abandoned industrial tracks - by Dinwiddie and Commerce